zwang695/alexa-skills-list/skills/B01D39I76I/README.md

 To use the Board Gamer skill, try saying...

-* *Alexa, tell Board Gamer that my username is boardgamer*
+* *Alexa, tell Board Gamer my username is boardgamer*

-* *Alexa, ask Board Gamer to choose a game*
+* *Alexa, ask Board Gamer to choose a game for six players*

 * *Alexa, ask Board Gamer how many games I own*